aspose-words/Aspose.Words-API-References/english/net/aspose.words/compositenode/childnodes/_index.md

 ### Remarks

-Note, `ChildNodes` is equivalent to calling `GetChildNodes(NodeType.Any, false)` and creates and returns a new collection every time it is accessed.If there are no child nodes, this property returns an empty collection.
+Note, `ChildNodes` is equivalent to calling `GetChildNodes(NodeType.Any, false)` and creates and returns a new collection every time it is accessed.

+If there are no child nodes, this property returns an empty collection.

 ### Examples